 - 1. Click the Goto Elevators button from the behavior actions list. - 2.
-Either click the Elevators link to specify the desired elevators with a dialog or left-click the desired elevators in the 3D or 2D View. - 3.
+Either click the Elevators link to specify the desired elevators with a dialog (see Section 2.6.1 for help using the Object Sets dialog), or left-click the desired elevators in the 3D or 2D View. - 3.
 Right-click in the 3D/2D View to finish selecting the elevators and create the action, or click Create.